6SicNick6/Virtual-Infrastructure/docs/testing.md

 * Tested forward DNS resolution using `nslookup`
 * Verified successful login using domain credentials

+### MGMT01 Domain Join Validation

+* Configured MGMT01 to use DC01 as its primary DNS server
+* Successfully joined MGMT01 to the `vmware.lab` Active Directory domain
+* Verified domain membership via System Properties
+* Confirmed domain authentication using `VMWARE\Administrator` credentials

+**Result:** MGMT01 is fully integrated into the domain and ready for administrative and management tasks.

 ### Results

 * Active Directory services operational